Enrolling or registering a deed poll

-Enrolling a deed poll means that a copy of the deed poll will be kept in the Enrolment Books of the Supreme Court of Judicature, at the Royal Courts of Justice in London.
+Enrolling a deed poll means that a copy of the deed poll will be kept in the Enrolment Books of the Senior Courts of England & Wales, at the Royal Courts of Justice in London.
 Deed Polls that have been enrolled at the Royal Courts of Justice are kept there for 5–10 years, after which they’re taken to the National Archives at Kew in Surrey.

 The enrolment process doesn’t mean that your change of name is more “official” though, and it doesn’t affect the legal status of your change of name in any way.
 It’s simply a matter of making a permanent, public record of your change of name.